f15handch1p5/Simple-Express-Server/README.md

 ## How To Use:
 - Make sure you have npm installed.
+- Navigate to the 'Simple-Express-Server' directory.
+- Run `npm install` to install all the required 3rd party libraries.
-- Run `node server.js` from within the 'Simple-Express-Server' directory.
+- Run `node server.js` to start the server.
 - Run the programming tutorials iOS app on the simulator.